 Always remember that your aims aren't the same as the media corporation's.
 You want to let people know about what is happening and why.
 Publishers want to sell papers and advertising to make maximum profit out of your ‘news'.
 This means that the mainstream media work on the assumption that readers, listeners and viewers don't want to be bothered with details.
 Sensationalism sells, so expect your story to be stripped down to the most exciting elements and turned into entertainment.
 Reasons, background and even central facts will often be left out in order to focus on whatever colourful imagery the media decides is the flavour of the day.

-If you do decide to use mainstream media to get your message across, think carefully about how to do it and how you can benefit from it.
-You may need to 'play their game' in order to get coverage.
+When using mainstream media to get your message across, think carefully about how to do it and how you can benefit from it.
+You may need to 'play their game' in order to coverage.
 How much you decide to do this will depend on who you are dealing with, and how sympathetic they are to your cause.

 Media UK for details of radio, TV and print media outlets